solidusio/solidus_starter_frontend/README.md

 Please note however that you won't be able to auto-update the storefront code with the next versions released since this project's gem will not be present in your Gemfile.

+In addition, please note that the command will add Solidus Auth Devise and its frontend components to your app.
+At the moment, you will need to manually remove the gem and its frontend components if ever you don't need them.

 ## Development